GrumpyCockatiel/Raydreams.Encryption/README.md

 This is a simple command line example on how to Symmetrically encrypt files using AES with a 256 bit key.

 In this example the key is generated from a text password, though of course you can use a byte key.
 Using a text password just makes it easier to remember the key but probably less secure.
 A truely randmom 32 byte key is best.
+Keep in mind that the password is independent of the key.
+The password is just used to create a key.

 A key maker has to be salted.
 Use any salt you like.
 However, you have to use the same salt if you are using a plain text key.